syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

-4. Set the DataContext of the Window that holds the TreeViewAdv to the data retrieved from the service as follows:
+4.Set the DataContext of the Window that holds the TreeViewAdv to the data retrieved from the service as follows: